FusionAuth/fusionauth-site/site/_posts/2021-06-02-top-forum-posts-may-2021.md

 <!--more-->

 If you want to participate, you need a free account.
-Or, check out [the forum](/community/forum/) without signin up to view current discussions.
+Or, check out [the forum](/community/forum/) without signing up to view current discussions.
 Here are some of the most active forum posts during May 2021.

 ## NextAuth and FusionAuth